 First, What Is Affiliate Marketing?

-Affiliate marketing is a type of online marketing where companies pay commissions to affiliates (YOU) for referring customers to them.
+Affiliate marketing is online marketing where companies pay commissions to affiliates (YOU) for referring customers to them.
 This is usually done by tracking clicks from affiliate links and then awarding commissions accordingly.

-This is a popular way for companies to reach new customers because it helps them tap into your network of traffic.
+This is a popular way for companies to reach new customers because it helps them tap into your traffic network.

 It’s also an effective way for companies to promote their products and services, as it provides a more personal level of marketing.
-Ultimately, affiliate marketing is a powerful tool that can be used by companies to reach new audiences and boost sales!
+Ultimately, affiliate marketing is a powerful tool companies can use to reach new audiences and boost sales!

 On the flip side, this type of marketing can also be a bit of a minefield.